-Relays can fail for a variety of reasons (What causes relay to fail), some are accidents, some are caused by manufacturing defects and others are caused by simply because mechanical relays have reached their end of life.
+Relays fail for a variety of reasons (see article: What Causes a Relay to Fail).
+Some are accidents, some are caused by manufacturing defects, and some are simply end-of-life failures.

 - Full load life.
-This is the life of the relay when hot switching a load at the limit of the relays rating (current, voltage or power) and the failure mechanism is usually defined as when the contact fails to operate (often because it welds) or contact material erosion results in an unacceptable high path resistance.
-If a relay is cold switched (rated signal current is applied only after the relay contacts have been operated) lifetime is much less severely impacted, and the relay is more likely to be influenced by is mechanical life.
-It is common for load life to be stated for 100,000 operations.
+This is the life of the relay when hot switching a load at the maximum current, voltage, or power rating.
+When operated at full load, a relay is said to have failed when its contacts fail to operate (often because they weld together) or when contact material erosion results in an unacceptable high path resistance.
+When asked to hot switch a load, a relay may only be good for 100,000 operations.
+On the other hand, if a signal is cold-switched, i.e. is applied only after the relay contacts have been operated, the relay's lifetime will be much longer and approach the relay's mechanical life.

 Be Wary of High Current Relays